List of Emmerdale characters introduced in 2004: John McNally

 John McNally was a local journalist with the Hotton Courier.
 He has appeared since 2004.

 First appearing in 2004, McNally - as he is normally known - appears whenever there is a newsworthy event in the village.
 In 2004, he corners Pearl Ladderbanks (Meg Johnson) when her rapist son Frank Bernard Hartbourne (Rob Parry) moves to the village after being released from prison.
 This sets off a chain of events which lead to the whole village finding out.
 In early 2005, he covers the disappearance of Shelley Williams (Carolyn Pickles), and her presumed murder by Steph Stokes (Lorraine Chase).
 When Eric Pollard (Chris Chittell) stands for re-election to the local Council, McNally tries to catch him in embarrassing positions, and catches him coming out of a van half-naked with Val Lambert (Charlie Hardwick).
 He also covers Steph being investigated for the murder of her brother Terence Turner (Nick Brimble) and Tom King's (Kenneth Farrington) murder.
 He hires aspiring journalist Jasmine Thomas (Jenna-Louise Coleman) for her village knowledge.

 An unpopular man in the village, following Viv Hope's (Deena Payne) imprisonment he hounds her husband Bob (Tony Audenshaw) and writes an article claiming to expose Bob's alleged crime.
 This causes Bob to have a breakdown and stage a one-man protest outside the newspaper's offices.
 However, during this protest John is away attending the wedding of his former wife.
 In November 2008, he covers the new village choir's attempts to enter a competition; and in December, Jasmine demands her article about the local criminal family the McFarlanes is changed to a story about the church but McNally ignores her and prints the story.

 McNally makes another appearance in April 2009, when Jasmine's grandfather Sandy (Freddie Jones) asks him to help with a campaign to overturn Jasmine's murder conviction.
-In spite of their close working relationship, McNally has no sympathy for her, and goes as far as to crack jokes about lesbians in prison before Sandy tells him to get out.
+In spite of their close working relationship, McNally has no sympathy for her, and goes as far as to crack jokes about lesbians in prison before Sandy orders him to leave.
 McNally is last seen reporting on the local council elections in June 2009 when Eric stands for re-election and his son David Metcalfe (Matthew Wolfenden) stands against him.
-David wins the election and McNally interviews him for his victory speech and gets him and Eric to pose for photographs.
+David wins the election and McNally interviews him for his victory speech and gets David and Eric to pose for photographs.
 He has not appeared since.